-This chapter explains how to download images from the camera to your computer, gives an overview of the software in the EOS Solution Disk (CD-ROM), and explains how to install the software on your computer.
+This chapter explains how to download images from the camera to your computer, gives an overview of the software in the EOS DIGITAL Solution Disk (CD-ROM), and explains how to install the software on your computer.
+It also explains how to view the Software Instruction Manuals.

-EOS Solution Disk (Software)
+EOS DIGITAL Solution Disk (Software/Software Instruction Manuals)

-Downloading Images to a Computer |
+Downloading Images to a Computer